andreaflether/bookmarkd/README.md

 ## Main features
 ### 📂 Save tweets of your choice in folders (a.k.a.
 Bookmark Folders)
 Create folders by adding a name and a description.
 After that, just start adding tweets to it!
 The bookmarks will always be displayed in the order they were last added.
+### ⚙️ Custom privacy
+By default, only you have access to your folders/bookmarked tweets.
+However, you can choose to leave the folder public.
+### 🔗 Folder sharing
+If you chose to leave a folder public, you can copy its link and share it with the world!
+Other people seeing the folder will only have read privileges though, meaning only you can edit, add or delete bookmarks.
 ### 🌓 Dark and Light mode
 The default is the Dark mode, but you can change the application mode at any time.
 ### 🔢 Sort folders by Name, Last Update or Number of Bookmarks